ignViralX/JailbreakUtilities/README.md

 - API wrappers for Trading and Crew Leaderboards API
 - Premade lists for things like every item in the game
 - Simple code that can be built upon in other applications
-- Example discord.py integrations for wrappers
+- Example discord embed integrations for wrappers
 - Documentation (coming soon)
 - Updates with new dataset releases from Jailbreak developers